cosmos/fundraiser-cli/README.md

 and it will take you through an interactive contribution process.

-## Offline
+### Offline

-For those who looking for greater security, the contribution flow can be split into segments, some of which are done on an offline computer:
+For those who looking for greater security, the contribution flow can be split into segments, some of which are done on an offline computer.

 ```
 # write down or encrypt the wallet phrase
 cosmos-fundraiser genwallet
 ```

-### BTC
+#### BTC

-For BTC, get the intermediate address to send funds:
+To donate BTC, get the intermediate address and send the amount of funds you'd like to contribute:
 ```
+# do this on your offline computer
 cosmos-fundraiser btcaddress
 ```

-Now on an online machine,
+Once you've sent BTC to the intermediate address, build the donation transaction on an online machine:
 ```
-cosmos-fundraiser btcaddress <address> > tx.json
+cosmos-fundraiser buildtx <address>
 ```

-Now on the offline machine,
+Now on the offline machine, sign your donation transaction:
 ```
-cosmos-fundraiser signtx tx.json > signedtx.json
+cosmos-fundraiser signtx <donationTx>
 ```

 Finally, on the online machine:
 ```
-cosmos-fundraiser broadcasttx signedtx.json
+cosmos-fundraiser broadcasttx <signedTx>
 ```

-### ETH
+#### ETH

 For ETH, on the offline machine, run